hook_menu

 • MENU_NORMAL_ITEM: Normal menu items show up in the menu tree and can be moved/hidden by the administrator.

-• MENU_CALLBACK: Callbacks simply register a path so that the correct function is fired when the path is accessed.
+• MENU_CALLBACK: Callbacks simply register a path so that the correct information is generated when the path is accessed.

 • MENU_SUGGESTED_ITEM: Modules may "suggest" menu items that the administrator may enable.

-• MENU_DEFAULT_LOCAL_TASK: Every set of local tasks should provide one "default" task, that links to the same path as its parent when clicked.
+• MENU_DEFAULT_LOCAL_TASK: Every set of local tasks should provide one "default" task, which should display the same page as the parent item.

 If the "type" element is omitted, MENU_NORMAL_ITEM is assumed.